mohdamir021/yoprint-react-app/PROMPTS.md

 ### Basic Implementation of React Router Dom
 ```
 In React + Vite with Typescript project, how to implement a basic routing with react-router-dom with simple but detailed explanation.
-Please include steps for url parameters, query paramaters and nested routes.
+Please include steps for url parameters, query paramaters and nested routes, including handling Not Found route.
 ```

 Summary: